vallais-dev/AET-Systems/theory.md

 limited-history regime, this is a failure of topology, not of optimization.

-pCHA takes a different position: the right state space for this regime is not Archimedean but ultrametric.
+pCHA takes a different position: the right state space for this regime isn't Archimedean but ultrametric.
 In Q_p³ the strong triangle inequality holds and the topology is tree-like.
 The method does not try to track the Archimedean trajectory pointwise.
 It reconstructs the global object underlying the trajectory through the hierarchy of the p-adic tree.

-I did not arrive at this by design.
+I din't arrive at this by design.
 The method came out of about three years of failed attempts, degenerating constraint systems, and dead ends.
 Most of those looked close to working at the time.
 The final step was a late-night realization about the algebraic structure of the reconstruction